Bus deregulation in Great Britain: Competition cases

-In 1988, Southern Vectis became the first operator to attract the interest of the regulators when the Office of Fair Trading forced it to allow competing operators access to Newport bus station.
+In 1988, Southern Vectis became the first operator to attract the interest of regulators when the Office of Fair Trading forced it to allow competing operators access to Newport bus station.
 It was also reprimanded for operating extra services purely to stifle its competition.

 In 2000 Stagecoach Manchester was found to have been employing bus inspectors to usher passengers away from competitors' services.

 Between March 2000 and July 2002, First Scotland East sought to increase its market share of local bus services in and around Edinburgh.
 As a result, a bus war sparked between FirstGroup and Lothian Buses, with fares cut, additional vehicles drafted in, routes diverted, and timetables altered.
 Lothian Buses complained to the Office of Fair Trading, claiming that FirstGroup was engaging in anti-competitive behaviour in an effort to become the dominant operator in Edinburgh.
 However, it was later ruled by the Office of Fair Trading that FirstGroup's conduct represented "legitimate competition".
 Despite this, following the ruling, First Bus curtailed their network of services in most of Edinburgh and East Lothian, ending the bus war.
 Heavy losses were made, which resulted in cutbacks in many parts of their operations.

 In 2004/05 Cardiff Bus was found to have engaged in predatory behaviour to stifle competitor 2 Travel.

 In 2006/07 Stagecoach Manchester and UK North engaged in a bus war on route 192 and on the Wilmslow Road bus corridor that caused traffic chaos in Manchester.
 UK North were found to have been engaging in unsafe work practices with two managers jailed.

-In November 2009 the Competition Commission ordered Stagecoach to sell Preston Bus after it had adversely affected competition in the area, forcing Preston Bus to sell in January 2009.
+In November 2009 the Competition Commission found that Stagecoach had adversely affected competition in the area, forcing Preston Bus to let Stagecoach acquire them in January 2009.
+They were ordered to sell Preston Bus again.

 Bus wars still periodically occur.
-In 2011, Connexions and Transdev in Harrogate were engaged in Wetherby.
-Another recent example was the 2018–19 bus war between Arriva Southern Counties, Stagecoach South and Safeguard Coaches in Guildford.
-Since 2021, one has been occurring between Redline and Arriva on the Aylesbury - High Wycombe bus corridor.
-Frequencies are being tightened even further by the month with Arriva launching new duplication service X30.
+In 2011, indepedenent Connexionsbuses and Transdev Blazefield's Harrogate operation were engaged in such a war in Wetherby.
+Another example was the 2018–19 bus war between Arriva Southern Counties, Stagecoach South, and Safeguard Coaches in Guildford.

-Workforce pay & conditions
+Workforce pay and conditions

 Industrial stoppage decreased sharply after deregulation with the abolition of the protected market.
 Many inflexible practices which had accumulated and were standard across the bus sector prior to deregulation were removed; differing wage rates for driving different vehicles, which were in some cases allocated on seniority as part of collective bargaining agreements or as part of a side agreement (minibuses were largely introduced as a workaround), demarcation disputes, maintenance of pay differentials, inflexible rostering were phased out as incumbent operators struggled to survive the threat from new market entrants who had no such restrictions.
 Pay and conditions worsened for drivers across Great Britain, including in London.